 The single most abundant constituent of the human body is but water.
 Loss of water if not compensated for leads to dehydration and fatigue.
 For those doing very strenuous exercises to build muscle, the loss of water from the body during the workouts must be compensated.
 Most gyms are well equipped in this matter, and it must be put to good use as well.

-In the Keto diet that has removed the carbohydrates to the best extent, there is going to be an increased state of dehydration in the body.
+In the Ketogenic diet that has removed the carbohydrates to the best extent, there is going to be an increased state of dehydration in the body.
 This state has to be compensated well to bring in the necessary balance to the person’s body.
 Moreover, when the proteins and fats are broken down to fuel the body, there are some by-products formed which needs to be flushed out of the system.
 A well-hydrated body is capable of this function which is why taking in sufficient amounts of water in the diet is essential.

 How to Use the Ketosis to The Best Extent